If you are passing objects into or out of a parfor-loop,

 To get the changes back to the client after the loop, explicitly

-In the following example, maps
+In the following example, maps is a sliced input/output

 variable:

-You cannot directly call a function handle with the loop index
+end You cannot directly call a function handle with the loop index

 as an input argument, because this cannot be distinguished from a